jerryjames2001/jerryjames2001/README.md

 **Turning ideas into functional applications.**

 I am a dedicated Full-Stack Developer with a strong focus on the **MERN Stack** and **AI Integration**.
-I enjoy taking a concept—whether it's a student project or a business idea—and turning it into a working software solution.
+I enjoy taking a concept whether it's a student project or a business idea and turning it into a working software solution.
 I have practical experience building web applications from scratch, handling everything from database design to frontend UI.

 - 🔭 **Focus:** Building "Version 1.0" (MVPs) and integrating AI models into web apps.
 - 🤝 **Approach:** I write clean, understandable code focused on functionality.